 Talent transfers the pellets to an ice bucket.

-Keep an aliquot of intact chloroplast fraction in approximately 1 mL of washing medium for further analysis by SDS-PAGE and western blotting [1-MED].
-Store this fraction in liquid nitrogen until ready to use [2-MED].
+Keep an aliquot of intact chloroplast fraction in approximately 10 mL of washing medium for further analysis by SDS-PAGE and western blotting [1-MED].
+Place this fraction on ice for further centrifugation [2-MED].

-Talent takes an aliquot of intact chloroplast fraction, and mixes it with 1 mL of washing medium.
+Talent takes an aliquot of intact chloroplast fraction, and mixes it with 10 mL of washing medium.

-Talent places the aliquot in liquid nitrogen.
+Talent places the aliquot on ice for further centrifugation.

 Lysis of Intact Chloroplasts Using a Hypotonic Buffer and Purification of Chloroplast Sub-Compartments on Discontinuous Sucrose Gradients

 To lyse the purified intact chloroplasts, re-suspend the pellet in hypotonic medium that contains protease inhibitors [1-MED].
+Prepare sucrose gradients.
 Using a peristaltic pump, slowly load 3 mL of the lysed chloroplasts on top of each of the preformed sucrose gradients [2-MED].

 Talent re-suspends a pellet in hypotonic medium that contains protease inhibitors.

+Talent prepare sucrose gradients using a peristaltic pump.

 Talent, using a peristaltic pump, slowly loads the lysed chloroplasts on top of each of the preformed sucrose gradients.